gyngwon/stroke-prediction/README.md

 | Precision    | 85%      |
 | Recall       | 94%      |
 | F1-Score     | 89%      |

-> Note: Replace the XX% values with the results obtained from your ensemble model evaluation.

 ## Conclusion
 The stroke prediction project successfully demonstrated the use of machine learning techniques to identify risk factors associated with strokes.
 While the models showed varying degrees of success, the ensemble approach highlighted the potential for improving prediction accuracy by combining multiple algorithms.
 Further improvements could involve tuning hyperparameters and exploring additional features or models to enhance predictive performance.